J-Wengler/winter-internship-2017/dailyLogs.md

+###Daily Logs
+A collection of logs written in GitHub Wiki.
+The first ten days are the days where I learned most of the things like RNA-seqs, R, Statistics and etc.

-*Preparation for the project:** Basically just learning the basics and how things work
+**Preparation for the project:** Learned the basics and how things work
 - [x] [Day 0 - January 17, 2017](https://github.com/hariesramdhani/winter-internship-2017/wiki/Day-0)
 - [x] [Day 1 - January 18, 2017](https://github.com/hariesramdhani/winter-internship-2017/wiki/Day-1)
 - [x] [Day 2 - January 19, 2017](https://github.com/hariesramdhani/winter-internship-2017/wiki/Day-2)